nus-cs2103-AY2324S2/tp/docs/UserGuide.md

   pageNav: 3
 ---

-# AB-3 User Guide
+# FAPro User Guide

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+FAPro is a **desktop app for managing clients' contacts, optimized for use via a Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).

+If you
+* are a financial advisor,
+* can type fast,
+* have more than 50 clients,

+FAPro can get your client management tasks done faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />